ltgcgo/docs/src/ditzy/binfmt.md

 # Binary encoding format
 ## Concepts
 ### Meek
+Originally, Meek is a technique emulating stateful connections over HTTP, utilized by Tor for its pluggable transports.
+It is now generalized to refer to any technique reconstructing stateful connections, regardless of the statefulness of underlying transport.

 ### MIDI
 MIDI is a standard for real-time communication between devices.
 It's originally designed for musical instruments, but has found its places in other fields requiring synchronization and/or automation as well, such as stage lighting systems.